grame-cncm/faustwebsite/_posts/2016-01-12-using-dynamic-compiler.markdown

 #### Saving/restoring the factory ####

-As soon as the DSP factory has been compiled, your application or plugin may want to save/restore it in order to save Faust to LLVM IR compilation or even JIT compilation time as the next use.
-To get the factory code, several functions are available:
+As soon as the DSP factory has been compiled, your application or plugin may want to save/restore it in order to save Faust to LLVM IR compilation or even JIT compilation time next time.
+To get the internal factory compiled code, several functions are available:

 - **writeDSPFactoryToIR** allows to get the LLVM IR (in textual format) as a string, **writeDSPFactoryToIRFile** allows to save the LLVM IR (in textual format) in a file,
 - **writeDSPFactoryToBitcode** allows to get the LLVM IR (in binary format) as a string, **writeDSPFactoryToBitcodeFile** allows to save the LLVM IR (in binary format) in a file,
 -  **writeDSPFactoryToMachine** allows to get the executable machine code as a string, **writeDSPFactoryToMachineFile** allows to save the executable machine code in a file.

-To create a DSP factory from a previously saved code, several functions are available:
+To re-create a DSP factory from a previously saved code, several functions are available:

 - **readDSPFactoryFromIR** allows to create a DSP factory from a string containing the LLVM IR (in textual format), **readDSPFactoryFromIRFile** allows to create a DSP factory from a file containing the LLVM IR (in textual format),
 - **readDSPFactoryFromBitcode** allows to create a DSP factory from a string containing the LLVM IR (in binary format), **readDSPFactoryFromBitcodeFile** allows to create a DSP factory from a file containing the LLVM IR (in binary format),
--  **readDSPFactoryFromMachine** allows to create a DSP factory from a string containing the executable machine code, **readDSPFactoryTFromMachineFile** allows to create a DSP factory from a file containing executable machine code.
+-  **readDSPFactoryFromMachine** allows to create a DSP factory from a string containing the executable machine code, **readDSPFactoryTFromMachineFile** allows to create a DSP factory from a file containing the executable machine code.

 #### Additional functions ####